Electricity acts, regulations and standards

 Australian standards provide guidelines to the electricity industry in a variety of areas.
 From time to time, the standards are amended to ensure the most up to date and correct information is included.

-Australian standard AS/NZS 3000 - Australian Wiring Rules provides guidance on electrical installations and wiring standards and was amended in December 2012.
-For a summary of these changes, see AS/NZS 3000 - Australian Wiring Rules, Amendment 2.
+Australian standard AS/NZS 3000 - Australian Wiring Rules provides guidance on electrical installations and wiring standards.

 Australian standard AS/NZS 5033 - Installation and safety requirements for photovoltaic (PV) arrays covers the general installation and safety requirements for photovoltaic (PV) arrays (eg wiring) and was amended in July 2012.
 For more information, see the Clean Energy Council's summary of changes to AS/NZS 5033

-These standards can be purchased from SAI Global website along with other associated standards.
+These standards can be purchased from the SAI Global website along with other associated standards.

 Electricity generator planning approval

-To obtain development approval, all proposals for new South Australian-based electricity generators with more than five megawatts of generating capacity must meet a number of technical requirements.
-The technical requirements relate to the state's energy system security and stability.
+To obtain development approval, all proposals for new South Australian-based electricity generators with more than five megawatts of generating capacity must meet a number of technical requirements that relate to the state's energy system security and stability.

 Development applications must be accompanied by a certificate from the Office of the Technical Regulator that confirms the proposed generator complies with the necessary requirements of the Development Regulations 2008.
 The Development (Electricity Generators) Variation Regulations 2017 were published in the Government Gazette, No. 33 Tuesday 23 May 2017, from page 1727.